China reaffirms Xi's dominance, removes No. 2 Li Keqiang

 That means they won’t be reappointed to the Standing Committee in a leadership shuffle that will be unveiled Sunday.
 Xi is widely expected to retain the top spot, getting a third term as general secretary.

-The three others who were dropped were Vice Premier Han Zheng, party advisory body head Wang Yang, and Li Zhanshu, a longtime Xi ally and the head of the largely ceremonial legislature.
+The three others who were dropped were Shanghai party chief Han Zheng, party advisory body head Wang Yang, and Li Zhanshu, a longtime Xi ally and the head of the largely ceremonial legislature.

 Li Keqiang will remain as premier for about six more months until a new slate of government ministers is named.